Masahiro Sakurai: Masahiro Sakurai on Creating Games

-On August 23, 2022, Sakurai launched his own YouTube channel in both English and Japanese, titled Masahiro Sakurai on Creating Games.
-According to Sakurai, the channel's videos will be focused on "topics like game development and what makes games fun", as well as discussing his history as a game designer and director.
-He also stated that the channel was founded because he wanted to reach more people with his lessons after being asked to lecture at schools.
-Sakurai additionally noted that other venues for game design lessons from game developers, such as the Game Developer's Conference, focused on more advanced, technical details, rather than more basic principles.
-Less than 24 hours after its launch, the English edition of his channel gained over 200,000 subscribers.
-Since then, he has discussed topics such as "risk and reward", frame rates, lighting, and more.
+Sakurai launched Masahiro Sakurai on Creating Games, a YouTube channel in both English and Japanese in August 2022.
+The channel's videos are focused on game development and design as well as his career.
+He stated that the channel was founded because he wanted to reach more people with his lessons after being asked to lecture at schools.
+Sakurai additionally noted that other venues for lessons from game developers, such as the Game Developers Conference, focused on more advanced, technical details, rather than more basic principles.